dekkerlab/speckle_RNA_dynamics_paper/LCHiC/README.md

 # Liquid Chromatin Hi-C (LC-Hi-C) Analysis

+Note that this workflow is an adaptation/update of [https://github.com/tborrman/liquid-chromatin-Hi-C](https://github.com/tborrman/liquid-chromatin-Hi-C)

 ## Installation

 Packages needed to generate cis-percent  and LOS are included in the provided conda